The Bankrate promise

 If you aren’t already working with a mortgage lender who offers bank statement loans, a mortgage broker might be able to help you find one.
 A broker often has partnerships with several wholesale lenders, which gives them access to a variety of unique types of mortgages and deals.

-When comparing loan options, look carefully at closing costs, APRs and other fees to choose the cheapest loan.
+- Step 2: Compare loan offers.
+When comparing loan options from your top lenders, look carefully at estimated closing costs, APRs and other fees to choose the loan with the best terms that also suits your needs.

 Alternatives to bank statement loans

 Bank statement loans are one way for people — like self-employed individuals or gig workers — to borrow money, but there are other mortgage loan options.
 Unlike bank statement loans, these options typically don’t require years-worth of financial records and are typically less expensive to get.
-Alternatives include:
+These alternatives include:

 - Conventional loans: Conventional loans are available through virtually every mortgage lender.
 They tend to offer much better interest rates and terms compared to bank statement loans.
 Simply put, “if you have pay stubs, it’s a much better deal to submit pay stubs,” says Seibel.